Miguelus373/Happy-Home/README.md

-# Capstone Project | Happy Home
+# Happy Home

-This is the capstone project for the Html and Css curriculum of the Microverse full time program.
-I made a Real State online shop page.
+This is a Real State online shopping page, made as the capstone project for Microverse.

+> In this project I used different technologies such as flexbox and grid to position the different elements on the page.
+> I also used Media Querys to add responsiveness in three different device sizes.

 ![screenshot](./images/Screenshot.png)